Ogombo-collins/DataCamp-Project-Dr.-Semmelweis-and-the-Discovery-of-Handwashing/README.md

 DataCamp Project testing comprehension of Tidyverse concepts such as importing data, transforming data and communicating insights via visual plots.

 ## Goal of the Project
-The goal of the project entails reanalyzing the data that made Semmelweis discover the importance of handwashing.
+The goal of the project entails analyzing the data that made Semmelweis discover the importance of handwashing.

 ## Outcome of the Project
 Various insights were deduced from analyzing Dr. Semmelweis' dataset: